viktoriousss/tap-installation/single-cluster/readme.md

 # Because we're going to install TAP on a single cluster, a iterate and production cluster is created.
 ./06-configure-namespaces.sh

-# Install database (if there's already a database available you might want to skip this) + TAP using Helm.
+# Install database (if there's already a database available you might want to skip this) using Helm.
 ./07-install-database.sh
 ```